OBDS-Training/OBDS_Precourse_Setup/nomachine.md

 9. Select `Don't use a proxy`

 10. Give a name to your connection e.g. `Tunnel to cgath1`.
-If you would like a link on your Desktop, tick `Create a link on the desktop`
+If you would like a link on your desktop, tick `Create a link on the desktop`

 ![Name](img/nomachine_connectionname.png)